maxwell260/CookieLogger/README.md

 # CookieLogger
-A script that will steal chrome cookies and sends to you via e-mail
+A script that will extract chrome cookies and sends to you via e-mail

 IMPORTANT
 1. The given e-mail must be a Google based e-mail (example@gmail.com)